← Home

 Made by a father, for a son.

 So I built something different.
 One card.
 One word.
 One photo.
-One voice — eventually, your own voice.
+One voice.
 Nothing else.

 What we believe

 Children don't need to be entertained to learn.
 They need to be paid attention to.
-Pictocards is the medium — your time and your voice are what actually teach.
+Pictocards is the medium — your presence, your time, and your voice are what actually teach.
+We want to bring the therapist's flashcards and methodology into digital form, to have with you at ease and convenience.

 Predictability is a feature, not a bug.
 The same card looks the same every time.
 The same word sounds the same every time.
 For neurodivergent children especially, this matters more than novelty.